 What is credit card identity theft and how does it happen?
 This type of fraud can happen if you don't keep your credit card safe and secure.
-It is important for you to know the best ways to prevent thieves from stealing your credit card information.
 Here are some credit card safety tips that you should know to avoid becoming the next victim of identity theft.

 As we move to an increasingly digital world, more and more of us are beginning to use digital ways of paying.
 This includes using our credit cards for transactions, be it big or small.
 But here’s the thing - along with that comes the threat of data breaches, fraud, and identity theft.

 In an article by New Straits Times, CyberSecurity Malaysia’s MyCERT Incident Statistics 2008 said that 446 identity theft cases were reported locally.
 This was a sharp 20% increase from the year before.
 And with the Movement Control Order in place, the police announced that there were losses of up to RM6.7 million between April 1 - 27, largely believed to come from the increased online purchases made while staying at home.